dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 ## Invoke component methods externally to update state

 Blazor uses a `SynchronizationContext` to enforce a single logical thread of execution.
 A component's lifecycle methods and any event callbacks that are raised by Blazor are executed on this `SynchronizationContext`.
-In the event a component needs to be updated based on an external event, such as a timer or other notifications, you'll need to use the `InvokeAsync` method, which will dispatch to Blazor's `SynchronizationContext`:
+In the event a component must be updated based on an external event, such as a timer or other notifications, use the `InvokeAsync` method, which will dispatch to Blazor's `SynchronizationContext`.

 For example, consider a *notifier service* that can notify any listening component of the updated state: